 To delete a line in the history, use the arrow keys to select an item from this line and press del.

 To delete the entire history, select any item in the history using the arrow keys and use the clear function (shift then del).

-Your results can be displayed in rectangular or polar form.
+Your results can be displayed in rectangular or polar form (choose “real” to force the results to be real).
 Make this setting in the Settings application.

 In the polar form, the angle in the exponential is always given in radians, even if the calculator is set in degrees mode.